tiagogauziski/cka-study/3-services-networking.md

 <details>
 <summary>Solution</summary>

-### Create a service
+### CLusterIP

+- The default Service type.
+- Expose the service on a cluster-internal IP.
+(The service will get an IP address - check it using `kubectl get services`)
+- Not reachable from outside the cluster.

-- Create a Pod and Service and bind them (sample-pod-service.yaml)
+- Create a Pod and Service and bind them (sample-service-clusterip.yaml)
 ```yaml
 apiVersion: v1
 kind: Pod